 - 1) Problem Statement.
 A) Identify and define the problem you are going to research.
 Why is this a problem?
 B) Craft a research question that will drive your research.
 C) So What Statement: why does the research matter, who should care, who is the audience?
-D) What research/inquiry approach(es) will you draw from and why? - 2) Annotated Bibliography of about 20 resources (journals, gov reports, newspapers, etc.).
+D) What approach(es) will you draw from and why? - 2) Annotated bibliography of about 20 resources (journals, gov reports, newspapers, etc.).
 If it's helpful, provide a relevancy/usefulness scale.
-(This is early in the list of work to do, but is an appendix to your proposal). - 3) Craft a Literature Review, using selected resources from your annotated bibliography.
+(This is early in the list of work to do, but can be an appendix to your proposal). - 3) Craft a literature review, using selected resources from your annotated bibliography.
 This will summarize the background of your research problem and narrow down to your particular research question.
 Define all key terms used in your guiding research question.
 Define your sample (potential subjects/respondents) and sampling approach. - 4) Methods.
-Identify and discuss the research/inquiry approach(es) your team selected.
+Identify and discuss the approach(es) your team selected.
 Select one or more appropriate methods (survey, plus qualitative data: interviews, focus group, or combination).
 What is your research going to measure?
 List and define your potential measures/variables. - 5) Survey.
 Provide a research plan (limitations, assumptions, how you will physically collect the data, access, contact lists, tentative schedule, location, delivery method, feasibility: who, when, what, how).
 Prepare a data dictionary and/or coding scheme to accompany data collection instruments.
-The final version of your proposal should include a draft of the survey instrument you will pilot over winter break. - 6) Focus Groups/Interviews/Other Qualitative Method.
+The final version of your proposal should include a draft of the survey instrument that you will pilot test over winter break. - 6) Focus Groups/Interviews.
 Describe the details of your qualitative data collection process.
-Who you will talk with, tentatively when and where, and a draft of the questions you will ask. - 7) HSR Application.
-This is an appendix. - 8) Team Work Plan.
-This project will be a team effort, but clarify who will be responsible for all parts of the design and deployment of your research project.
-This is an appendix.
+Who you will talk with, tentatively when and where, and a draft of the questions you will ask. - 7) HSR application. - 8) Team work plan.
+This project will be a team effort, but clarify who will be responsible for which sections and develop team due dates for drafts of the various sections, and who will pull them together.

-NOTE: Do not launch your research project when this is finished!
+NOTE: Do not launch your research project when this is done!
 You must have HSR approval and we will be talking about how to pilot your research efforts over break.